jupi421/colbuilder/docs/colbuilder_data.md

 ### 2. Geometry Generation Stage

 The geometry generation stage primarily uses the output from sequence generation rather than files in this directory.
-However, for certain operations it may use:

-- `contactmap/contact_map` tool for generating contact maps between residues in the collagen structure
-- utilities from `selectors.py` for atom selection and manipulation

 ### 3. Topology Generation Stage